ibm-cloud-architecture/refarch-privatecloud/Resiliency/Configure_HA_ICP_cluster.md

 # Guidance on HA ICP Cluster Setup

-This page provides guidance on how to setup HA resilient ICP cluster with multiple master nodes and proxy nodes.
-We used [GlusterFS](https://www.gluster.org/) as the shared file system in this guidance, but the principle applies to other shared file system as well.
+This page provides guidance on how to setup a highly available, resilient ICP cluster with multiple master nodes and proxy nodes.
+As a pre-requisite, highly available shared storage needs to be created before installation for two directories that are shared on the master nodes, `/var/lib/registry` and `/var/lib/icp/audit`.
+In this proof-of-concept, we provisioned [GlusterFS](https://www.gluster.org/) outside of the cluster as a low-cost option to demonstrate the feasibility of the solution, but the principle applies to other shared file system as well.
+In a typical production deployment, the administrator is responsible for providing a vendor-supported highly available shared storage solution.

 We will not provide detailed HA ICP installation steps here, for that, please reference the [IBM Cloud Private Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/install_app_mod_HA.html)